About the Competition

 An employer's inclusion strategy might mean that some people will be hired, despite having a disability, because that employer is willing to provide an accommodation for them in the workplace.
 It can also mean that people with invisible disabilities, such as mental-health challenges or learning disabilities, will get the support they need to succeed at work.
 Examples include Toronto law firm McCarthy Tétrault LLP, which has created a multiyear initiative on mental-health awareness that includes education and awareness as well as training for leadership, or SaskTel in Regina that created the Supported Employment program for candidates with cognitive disabilities, in partnership with the Saskatchewan Abilities Council.

 Canada's Best Diversity Employers for 2018 lead the way in trying to make the workplace more inclusive through a variety of innovative and compassionate diversity initiatives.
 By their example, these winning employers are sending a message to Canada and the world that being inclusive is not only the right thing to do, it's the smart thing to do for business.
 Diversity energizes an organization by bringing fresh voices to the table, sparking innovation and boosting performance.

 Looking at the many unique programs offered by Canada's Best Diversity Employers 2018 is a good place for any organization to start the conversation about inclusion.
 Then take it further.

 – Diane Jermyn

-From the official announcement magazine for Canada's Best Diversity Employers (2017), published on March 28, 2017 in The Globe and Mail
+Reproduced from the official magazine announcing Canada's Best Diversity Employers (2018), published March 2, 2018 in The Globe and Mail.